-The CR Assessment is positioned three notches above the BOI's BCA of baa2, based on the buffer against default provided to the senior obligations represented by the CR Assessment by subordinated instruments.
-The main difference with our Advanced LGF approach used to determine instrument ratings is that the CR Assessment captures the probability of default on certain senior obligations, rather than expected loss, therefore we focus purely on subordination and take no account of the volume of the instrument class.
+The CR Assessment is positioned three notches above the BOI's BCA of baa2, based on the buffer against default provided to the senior obligations represented by the CR Assessment by subordinated instruments, without taking into account of the volume of the instrument class.
 The CR Assessment does not benefit from government support additional notch uplift given it is already positioned at the same level as Irish Government's rating.